AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``step`` - the size of step in temperature when fading the slider up or down
 -  ``units`` - the unit symbol to be displayed
+- ``precision`` - the number of digits to display after the decimal point

 Cosmetic Arguments
 ^^^^^^^^^^^^^^^^^^